gesellkammer/lambda/doc/lambda-manual.md

 # INSTALLATION

-You can either run the prebuilt binaries from this package or make your own build from the source, especially if the prebuilt executable generates problems on your machine.
+You can either run the prebuilt binaries from this package or make your own build from the source.

 ## Linux

-Required packages:

-	libc6 version 2.4 or higher

-If you have the Linux package (suffix "glx"), simply extract the contents of "bin" to "/usr/bin/".
-Extract the directories "examples", "doc" and "scripts" to your file system if you intend to use them.
+There are no binaries for Linux at the moment.
+Use the source.

 ## Windows